Akron Children's Logo

 — Nicholas Farris, MD, Hematology-Oncology Fellowship

-The goal of our 3-year, ACGME-accredited program is to provide you with an educational experience in clinical and research aspects of pediatric hematology-oncology and build on the general competencies you achieved in your pediatric residency.
-We are a member of Children’s Oncology Group (COG), the world’s largest childhood cancer research collaborative.
-We are verified as a Pediatric Teaching Hospital Cancer Program by the American College of Surgeons Commission on Cancer.
-We are also recognized as one of the best among children's hospitals, according to U.S. News & World Report.
+The goal of our 3-year, ACGME-accredited program is to provide you with exceptional educational experiences in clinical and research aspects of pediatric hematology-oncology while building on the general competencies you achieved in your pediatric residency.
+We are a member of Children's Oncology Group (COG), the world's largest childhood cancer research collaborative, and we're verified as a Pediatric Teaching Hospital Cancer Program by the American College of Surgeons Commission on Cancer.

-Our care team includes pediatric hematology-oncology physicians, advanced practice providers, social workers, psychologist, pharmacists, case manager, physical therapists, dietitians, child life specialist, chaplain, school liaison, school teacher, and multiple volunteers.
-View the Showers Family Center for Childhood Cancer and Blood Disorders page on our website.
+Our close-knit working environment provides ready access to attending physicians, ensuring frequent informal teaching opportunities alongside structured didactic sessions.
+Our care team includes pediatric hematology-oncology physicians, advanced practice providers, social workers, psychologist, pharmacists, case manager, physical therapists, dietitians, child life specialist, chaplain, school liaison, school teacher, and multiple volunteers—all invested in your education and making challenging days more manageable.

-You must meet the following criteria to apply for our pediatric hematology/oncology fellowship program:
+You must meet the following criteria to apply:

 • Completed ERAS application